The Life of Chuck Review (2025): Did That Just Break My Brain or My Heart?

 Strong Supporting Cast

 Mark Hamill and Mia Sara are lovely as Chuck’s grandparents.
 Hamill especially balances being gruff and protective with genuine warmth.
-Their scenes gave the movie some emotional grounding.

 Moments of Pure Joy

-There are a few scenes that felt like short bursts of happiness.
-Like, real, human joy, and those moments reminded me of childhood and how simple things can feel huge when you’re young.
+There are a few scenes that felt like short bursts of happiness, like, real, human joy, and those moments reminded me of childhood and how simple things can feel huge when you’re young.

 Thoughtful Direction

 Flanagan clearly put a lot of thought into how this story should look and feel.
-The cinematography is beautiful without being showy.
-You can tell this was a passion project, not just a paycheck.

 Makes You Reflect